jonlld/the-amazing-math-machine/notes.md

 - Save name to local storage DONE
 - Retrieve highscore if user exists DONE
 - Switch to Game Choose screen DONE
-- Retrieve and show leaderboard for current users on login screen TODO
+- Retrieve and show leaderboard for current users on login screen DONE
-- Allow click on
+- Allow click on name to login DONE

 2. Game Choose screen!